nakajimayoshi/dangen-defense/README.md

 6. `Menu.gd`: This script controls the main menu of the game.
 It enables the player to start the game or quit【43†source】.

-While I've reviewed these scripts, I haven't had the chance to look at all the scripts in the repository.
-These scripts, however, provide a decent understanding of the game's core mechanics.

 ## Known Issues

 There are a few known issues: